kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - University of the West Indies Centre of Creative Arts (I studied Film and Video I and II for a year before Ithaca College)
 - University of the West Indies Centre for Creative Arts (also took a summer long course on various aspects of Theatre Technology, including Sound Design, Lighting Design, Scenic Design, etc)
-- Pasadena City College (took a bunch of architecture classes there; at one point I thought I wanted to be an architect!)
+- Pasadena City College (took a bunch of architecture classes there, machining and welding; at one point I thought I wanted to be an architect!)
 - Glendale Community College (took a bunch of robotics, electronics/PCB classes and programming classes, which led to my admission into PhD candidacy

 ## Film
-- Too many films to name; probably around 200
+- Too many films to name; probably around 200 (Los Angeles).
+My hair was featured in one straight to dvd one starring Tatiana Ali and Stacey Dash.
+- I worked on a soap opera in my home country called "Westwood Park".
+I was an extra in two scenes; one involving a lamaze class and a club scene at a club
-- I also worked in a camera shop and a lighting shop, prepping gear, troubleshooting and maintaining it
+- I also worked in a camera shop and a lighting shop, prepping gear, troubleshooting and maintaining it (mostly obscure, proprietary gear)

 ## Theatre
 - Trinidad Theatre Workshop (Trinidad)